Schuch666/eva3dm/paper.md

 - Process a list of the location to extract time-series from the model.

-- Process observation data for evaluation: Unit conversion, time zone conversion to UTC, and Calculation of secondary variables.
+- Process observation data for evaluation: Unit conversion, time zone conversion to UTC, and calculation of secondary variables.

 - Quality Assurance of the observation data: check for values outside the valid range, check if the data is available for the time-period and region of the simulation and note any singular event.

-**2. Pre-processing of model output**: Extraction and post-processing of model outputs using `evad3m` functions and/or other tools and calculation of secondary variables.
+**2. Pre-processing of model output**: Extraction of model outputs, unit conversion and calculation of secondary variables.

-**3. Model Evaluation**: The evaluation consist in pair observations and model results and calculate statistical and/or categorical indexes that can be compared with the literature.
+**3. Model Evaluation**: The evaluation consist in pair observations and model results and calculate statistical and/or categorical indexes.

-**4. Visualization**: There are functions to visualize model fields (taken into account different projections) and overlay of the statistical results.
+**4. Visualization**: Visualization of model results and statistical results.

 To support these steps, following functions are available:

 ### Pre-processing of observations:

 The functions `rh2q` and `q2rh` converts humidity units and the functions `mda8`, `ma8h`, `hourly`, and `daily` can be used to calculate average of time-series.
-The format used to evaluate time-series is a data.frame, the first column must contain time (in POSIXlt) and one additional column for each different location, satellite data can be read using the function `rast` form terra package.
+The format used to evaluate time-series is a data.frame, the first column must contain time (in POSIXlt) and one additional column for each different location, satellite data can be read using the function `rast` form R-package terra.

 ### Pre-processing of model outputs: